awsdocs/amazon-redshift-management-guide/doc_source/authorizing-redshift-service.md

 You can restrict an IAM role to only be accessible in a certain AWS Region\.
 By default, IAM roles for Amazon Redshift are not restricted to any single region\.

-To restrict use of an IAM role by region, take the following steps\.
+To restrict use of an IAM role by region, take the following steps\.<a name="identify-regionsfor-iam-role"></a>

 **To identify permitted regions for an IAM role**